 Children who have been identified as having a Special Educational Need or Disability will be put on the school's SEND register.
-All children who are on the SEND register will have an IEP (Individual Education Plan) or Pupil Passport, as appropriate, which will have specific targets for your child and the ways in which your child will be supported to achieve these.
+All children who are on the SEND register will have an IEP (Individual Education Plan) or a page in their class' Class Context Booklet, as appropriate.
+An IEP will have specific targets for your child and the ways in which your child will be supported to achieve these, and Class Context pages serve as a page of strategies to support a child with an additional need (eg. they require sensory breaks or a fiddle toy, advised by a professional).

-It will also detail the interventions or support strategies that help your child access learning effectively.
+IEPs will also detail the interventions or support strategies that help your child access learning effectively.
 These are discussed with parents and parental views taken into account.